 "Under MTD you must keep all your VAT records in a digital format and submit the VAT return through MTD-compliant software."Click to tweet

-If your business is VAT registered and your annual turnover is at least £85,000, you’ve either already received or are about to receive a letter from HMRC about submitting VAT returns under the MTD rules.
-These rules will apply to VAT periods beginning on and after 1 April 2019.
+If your business is VAT registered and your annual turnover is at least £85,000, HMRC will have been in touch about submitting VAT returns under the MTD rules.
+These rules apply to VAT periods beginning on and after 1 April 2019.

-Businesses that are VAT registered, but whose turnover for the year to 31 March 2019 is less than £85,000, aren’t required to be part of MTD at this stage, but they can join it on a voluntary basis by getting in touch with HMRC.
+Small businesses that are VAT registered, but whose turnover for the year to 31 March 2019 was less than £85,000 (the registration threshold), aren’t required to be part of MTD at this stage, but they can join on a voluntary basis by getting in touch with HMRC.

-Under MTD you must keep all your VAT records in a digital format and submit the VAT return through MTD-compliant software.
-Note, the current online VAT return form on gov.uk will be closed to all businesses which have to comply with the new MTD rules.
-This is because HMRC want to reduce the human errors that happen when people manually type VAT figures into the form.
+Under MTD you must keep all your VAT records in a digital format.
+You also have to submit your VAT return digitally, through MTD-compliant software.
+Note, the online VAT return form on gov.uk is now closed to all businesses which have to comply with the new MTD rules.

-VAT registered businesses not within the scope of MTD can carry on submitting VAT returns as now, using the online VAT return form on gov.uk.
+VAT registered businesses that fall outside the scope of MTD can carry on submitting VAT returns as they do now, using the online VAT return form on gov.uk.

-The VAT return will be due on the same day.
+The VAT return is due on the same day.
 For quarterly returns this is seven days after the end of the month that follows the end of the VAT quarter.

-The VAT due will be payable as it is now – by electronic transfer, BACS, by direct debit or at a bank.
-Businesses which use the VAT annual accounting scheme or who make payments on account to HMRC, will generally pay the VAT due by standing order.
+The VAT due is payable as it is now – by electronic transfer, BACS, direct debit or at a bank.
+Businesses using the VAT annual accounting scheme, or who make payments on account to HMRC, will generally pay the VAT due by standing order.

 What about digital records and MTD?

-You will be responsible for keeping your business records in a digital form.
-This basically means recording at least these data points electronically for each transaction:
+You’re responsible for keeping your business records in a digital form.
+This means recording at least these data points electronically for each transaction: